fbelotti/Stata/README.md

 Some of the older packages are also available via the Boston SSC archive.
 To install them you can type

 `. ssc install <package_name>`

+# Disclaimer

+_You can use the Stata commands available in this repo at your own risk.
+The author is not responsible for any mistake that may be caused by these programs._